 Foz Velha and Foz Nova

 The “foz” literally means “mouth.”
-This part of town extends from the mouth of the Duoro river to the Atlantic Ocean.
-As any other place on the water, this used to be the home of fishermen until the second half of the 16th century when it gave way to military purpose.
-Along the shores are numerous restaurants, beachfront promenades, bars and ocean front living.
+This part of the town extends from the mouth of the Duoro River to the Atlantic Ocean.
+Like any other place on the water, this used to be the home of fishermen until the second half of the 16th century when it gave way to military purposes.
+Along the shores are numerous restaurants, beachfront promenades, bars and oceanfront living.
 The boat tour offers many great views of the shoreline and photo ops.

-Definitely not as historical or exciting, the Eastern Side is the newest addition to the city.
-It really came bout as a result of growth and expansion.
-It was mostly rural farm lands until the end of the 19th century, when the city’s population grew and expanded.
-Some of the farm houses are still there, dotting the vista.
+Not as historical or exciting, the Eastern Side is the newest addition to the city.
+It came about as a result of growth and expansion.
+It was mostly rural farmlands until the end of the 19th century when the city’s population grew and expanded.
+Some of the farmhouses are still there, dotting the vista.

 A few of Porto attractions worth adding to your itinerary

 I must say we loved walking around Porto.
 It felt safe, interesting and welcoming.
 Much like Lisbon, most people spoke English, which made things easier for us, as our Portuguese is non-existent.
 There were so many little spots here that made us pause.